alphagov/govuk-developer-docs/source/manual/get-started.html.md

 ### If you do not have a YubiKey

-1. [Generate a new SSH key for your laptop and add it to the ssh-agent][generate-ssh-key] for your GitHub account.
+1. [Generate a new SSH key for your laptop and add it to the ssh-agent][generate-ssh-key].

 1. Add the following code into your `.zshrc`, `~/.bash_profile`, or equivalent so that it is persistent between restarts: